 On March 11, 2022, the Company entered into the Urban Dispensary Purchase Agreement with Double Brow, Urban Dispensary, Productive Investments, and the Urban Equityholders, pursuant to which the Purchaser will purchase (i) all of Urban Dispensary's assets used or held for use in Urban Dispensary's business of owning and operating a retail marijuana store and a grow facility, each located in Denver, Colorado, and (ii) all of Urban Equityholders' personal goodwill arising from the Urban Equityholders' independent, separate, individual and personal efforts relating to Urban Dispensary's business on the terms and subject to the conditions set forth in the Urban Dispensary Purchase Agreement, and assume obligations under contracts acquired as part of the Urban Dispensary Purchase.
 The aggregate consideration for the Urban Dispensary Purchase will be up to \$1,317,500 million in cash and shares of Common Stock in an amount equal to \$1,900,000 divided by the price per share of the Common Stock as of market close on the first trading day immediately before the closing.
 The Company deposited \$30,000 of the cash portion of the purchase price as an earnest money deposit with Urban Dispensary.
-At the closing, (i) the Company will use the cash portion of the purchase price directly to the Urban Dispensary and then pay the balance to Urban Dispensary, and (ii) the Company will issue the stock portion of the purchase price directly to the Urban Equityholders.
-The stock consideration is subject to post-closing reduction if any of the actual marijuana product inventory, marijuana plant inventory or cash at closing is less than certain targets stated in the Purchase Agreement.
-The Company will hold back \$288,000 of the the burchase consideration not used to satisfy indemnification claims will be released to Urban Dispensary on the 18-month anniversary of the closing date of the Urban Dispensary Purchase.
+At the closing, (i) the Company will use the cash portion of the purchase price as an earnest money deposit with Urban Dispensary and then pay the balance to Urban Dispensary, and (ii) the Company will issue the stock portion of the purchase price directly to the Urban Dispensary and then pay the balance to Urban Dispensary, and (ii) the Company will hold back \$288,000 of the stock consideration at closing is less than certain targets stated in the Purchase Agreement.
+The Company will hold back \$288,000 of the stock consideration at closing as collateral for potential claims for indemnification claims will be released to Urban Dispensary on the 18-month anniversary of the closing date of the Urban Dispensary Purchase.